Key Highlights:

 UAE has built an amazingly strong crypto mining system with, as mentioned above, Citadel Mining, which is mostly owned by a government-backed firm.
 Data from Arkham Intelligence also show that UAE has not moved much of its BTC for about four months now.
 This move indicates that the country believes in the long-term potential of BTC.

-Citadel has a huge mining facility in Abu Dhabi which was built in 2022 with Phoenix Group and it has already mined thousands of Bitcoins.
+Citadel has a huge mining facility in Abu Dhabi, which was built in 2022 with Phoenix Group, and it has already mined thousands of Bitcoins.

 UAE Boosts Bitcoin Bets and Global Crypto Dominance